 Laurent Mauborgne received his Ph.D. in Computer Science from Ecole Polytechnique, France, in 1999, and an Habilitation a diriger les recherches from University Paris-Dauphine (France) in 2007.
-He has been assistant professor at École Normale Supériure, Paris, since 2000, and associate director of computer science studies there since 2006.
+He has been assistant professor at Ecole normale superieure, Paris, since 2000, and associate director of computer science studies there since 2006.
 He was also part-time professor at Ecole polytechnique.
-He was invited to spend a year at IMDEA Software in August 2009.
-He published 16 refereed papers in international conferences and 3 papers in reviews.
-He gave courses in research summer schools and participated in the European projects DAEDALUS and ES_PASS.
-He was program committee member of the Static Analysis Symposium for 4 years.
-He is one of the authors of the Astrée analyzer, a tool that proved the absence of run-time errors in critical avionic codes.
+He was invited to spend a year at the IMDEA Software Institute in August 2009.